percona/k8spg-docs/docs/custom-extensions.md

 !!! note

-    For obvious reasons, editing this section and applying it is causing Pods restart.
+    Editing this section and applying it is causing Pods restart.

 ## Adding custom extensions